 Whisk together dry ingredients (sugar, cake flour, baking powder, baking soda, and salt) in the bowl of a stand mixer.
 If you don’t have a stand mixer, you can use an electric hand mixer or even mix by hand.

 You can substitute all-purpose flour for the cake flour in equal amounts.
 The cake will be just a little bit more dense.
 Cake flour is a finely milled delicate flour.
 It is best for desserts that are more light and airy.

 Whisk together the wet ingredients in a separate bowl.
 This includes the sour cream, eggs, and vanilla.

-It’s very important to not overmix the batter at this point.
-Mix until just combined; overmixing the batter can have a dramatic effect on the end result.
-An overmixed cake will end up squat and dense.
-See my post on overmixing cake batter for more details.
+Tip: It’s very important to not overmix the batter at this point.
+Overmixing the batter can have a dramatic effect on the end result.
+An overmixed cake will end up squat and dense; see my post on overmixing cake batter for more details.